Full name Tom Kohler-Cadmore

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-The maiden first-class century finally came in the final game of the 2015 season, against Middlesex at New Road as he added 229 with Tom Fell.
-Two more first-class hundreds followed in 2016, including a career-best 169 against Gloucestershire, although he was overshadowed by an extraordinary tail-end hundred by Jack Shantry.
-Proof of his dangerous T20 talents came when he scored the fastest hundred in English cricket in 2016 when he reached 100 off 43 balls in the opening night NatWest T20 Blast win over Durham at New Road, going on to post 127 off 54 - then Worcestershire's highest individual score in that format.
+The maiden first-class century finally came in the final game of the 2015 season, against Middlesex at New Road, and two more followed in 2016, including a career-best 169 against Gloucestershire.
+Proof of his dangerous T20 talents came when he posted 127 off 54 - then Worcestershire's highest individual score in that format - against Durham at New Road.

 His career at Worcestershire ended abruptly in May 2017 after he told the club he would not be signing a new contract.
-Having declined large offers from several clubs - Warwickshire among them - he decided to return to Yorkshire for the 2018 season, having just struck a century off them in a Royal London Cup tie at New Road.
-Rhodes, his coach, who was proud of a young side awash with homegrown talent, reacted furiously and, having informed Kohler-Cadmore he wouldn't be picked again, his move to Yorkshire was brought forward.
+Having declined large offers from several clubs - Warwickshire among them - he decided to return to Yorkshire, having just struck a century against them in a Royal London Cup tie at New Road.
+Rhodes, proud of a young side awash with homegrown talent, reacted furiously and, having informed Kohler-Cadmore he wouldn't be picked again, his move to Yorkshire was brought forward.
 He made his first team debut for them in July.